 1. Introduction

 The average number of sensors on electromechanical systems (EMS), which includes different aerial and ground vehicles, complex infrastructures such as manufacturing plants, underwater oil & gas pipelines has undergone an exponential increase.
 Those EMS building blocks that are not fitted with sensors and therefore are not monitored and controlled by an automation system in real-time must undergo a periodic manual inspection and maintenance.
-This manual inspection which has a probability of being either premature or overdue is unreliable and adds extra cost.
+This manual inspection which has a probability of being either premature or overdue is unreliable and adds extra costs.
 The effort of guaranteeing the safety by continuously monitoring the parts of EMS is the reason behind the expansion in the number of on-system sensors.

-In EMS, critical fasteners that are located close to a large source of heat, such as an engine are subject to a continuous rapid heating and cooling which will eventually render them brittle [2].
+In EMS, critical fasteners that are located close to a large source of heat, such as an engine, are subject to a continuous rapid heating and cooling which will eventually render them brittle [2].
 The fasteners (bolts) are also subject to wear and tear caused by being over stressed.
-Over time and due to movement, the bolts may also become loose and unable to provide the proper tension to hold the parts together.
-It is therefore important to monitor the health of critical fasteners in EMS, especially those whose failure leads to a total failure or significant reduction in performance of the whole EMS.
+Over time and due to movement, bolts may also become loose and unable to provide the proper tension to hold the parts together.
+It is therefore important to monitor the health of critical fasteners in EMS, especially those whose failure can lead to a total failure or significant reduction in performance of the whole EMS.

 The current state, safety and average time before the need for a replacement of critical fasteners can be determined using a continuously recorded temperature data.
 The tension in the fasteners can also be monitored to have an idea of the loosening of the bolts.
-Bolts that are crucial for the proper functioning of the whole system usually have a larger diameter which makes them ideal to fit small temperature sensors with an intelligent circuitry on the top.
+Bolts that are crucial for the proper functioning of the whole system usually have a large diameter which makes them ideal to fit small temperature sensors with an intelligent circuitry on the top.

 The purpose of this work is to develop a system which monitors the safety of critical fasteners.
 The system has a small form factor and is installed on top of the fasteners.
 It has a temperature and tension sensors.
 The heart of the system is a low power micro-controller with an integrated radio module to send the sensed data to a central controller.
 The module will be powered from a TEG that generates electricity from the temperature gradient between the surface of the critical fastener and the environment.
 Fig. 1 is a schematic representation of the architecture of the system.
-In-terms of performance the system should fulfill the following requirements
+In terms of performance the system should fulfill the following requirements

 Generate its own energy

-Monitor available energy before transmission and postpone transmission if available energy is below threshold
+Monitor available energy before transmission and postpone transmission if available energy is below a threshold

-Dynamically adjust duty cycle (CPU wakeup frequency) based on available energy from TEG
+Dynamically adjust its duty cycle (CPU wakeup frequency) based on available energy from TEG

-Dynamically adjust transmission power (above a certain threshold) based on available energy and environmental conditions
+Dynamically adjust radio transmission power (above a certain threshold) based on available energy and environmental conditions

 Stay alive for as long as possible

 The remainder of this paper is organized as follows.
 Section 2 provides a brief survey of the state of the art in terms of TEG powered applications.
 In section 3 the experimental setup is explained and the obtained results are demonstrated.
-The power management section describes the results obtained from the characterization of DC-DC converters.
+The power management section describes the results obtained from the characterization of DC-DC converters and prototype.
 Finally, a conclusion is drawn based on the result.

 Figure 1.
 System Model